-CALM's Policy Statement No 44 deals with Wildlife Management Programs.
+DEC's Policy Statement No 44 deals with Wildlife Management Programs.
 Such Programs are prepared for the management of individual species or groups of species.
-For threatened flora mangement, two types of Wildlife Management Programs have been prepared:
+For threatened flora management, two types of Wildlife Management Programs have been prepared:

-CALM Region or District summary status programs which document the current population status of the species in an area, and recommend management and research actions.
-These have been prepared for the former Northern Forest Region, the former Metropolitan Region, and Merredin District.
-Programs are currently being prepared for Albany, Esperance, Geraldton, Katanning, Moora and Narrogin Districts, and the Central and Southern Forest Regions; and
+DEC Region or District summary status programs which document the current population status of the species in an area, and recommend management and research actions.
+These have been prepared for all Regions and Districts in the South West Land Division; and

-Species Recovery Plans (and Interim Wildlife Management Guidelines) which document the current knowledge for a species and provide detailed strategies for the management or recovery of the species.
-Recovery Plans have been prepared for Acacia anomala, Banksia cuneata, Eucalyptus rhodantha and Stylidium coroniforme.
-Interim Wildlife Management Guidelines have been prepared for Grevillea scapigera and Pityrodia scabra.
-Research is continuing on a range of other species to provide the necessary detailed information required to prepare a Recovery Plan.
+Species Recovery Plans (and Interim Wildlife Management Guidelines or Interim Recovery Plans) which document the current knowledge for a species and provide detailed strategies for the management or recovery of the species.
+Full Recovery Plans have also been prepared for selected taxa, ie Acacia anomala, Banksia cuneata, Eucalyptus rhodantha and Stylidium coroniforme.

-Threatened flora are ranked into the categories Critically Endangered, Endangered and Vulnerable (refer to CALM's Policy Statement No 50 - Setting Priorities for the Conservation of Western Australia's Threatened Flora and Fauna), depending on the degree of threat to the taxon, and hence the urgency for management action.
-Taxa ranked as Critically Endangered have priority for the preparation of Recovery Plans.
+Threatened flora are ranked into the categories Critically Endangered, Endangered and Vulnerable (refer to DEC's Policy Statement No 50 - Setting Priorities for the Conservation of Western Australia's Threatened Flora and Fauna), depending on the degree of threat to the taxon, and hence the urgency for management action.
+Interim Recovery Plans are prepared within one year of ranking for all taxa listed as Critically Endangered.